ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/ipexplorer/custom1.md

 These functions define the `marked` code from the cycle count reports, and can be used to isolate the key part of your code that you wish to benchmark, while allowing set up code, or `printf()` like statements to output results to not be considered in the benchmark.

 Modify the source as appropriate for your code and save.
-We use the example code from the documentation here:
+You can use the example code from the documentation here:

 ```C
 int main()